RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers?C=N%3BO%3DD&cHash=a468aac9df186e84a60783c272ff1981.html.md

   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 Please observe further specifications on the ‘employees’ website and in the ‘patient care’ sections.
   * The rectorate has adopted [ new regulations that specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide more or less university-wide specification for topics such as flexible teaching and examination formats, withdrawal from examinations and additional attempts at taking an examination during the coronavirus pandemic.

-Last updated: 15 January 2021; main points in brief; teaching and studying;
-examinations; traceability; assistance for digital teaching
+Last updated: 22 January 2021: teaching and studying; examinations; 15 January 2021; main points in brief; traceability; assistance for digital teaching

 ## Lecturers